Sourdough Discard Biscuits

 Melted butter (or bacon grease)

-- Combine starter, milk and 1 cup of flour in a large, non-reactive bowl, cover and let sit out overnight in a warm place.
+- Combine sourdough discard, milk and 1 cup of flour in a large, non-reactive bowl, cover and let sit out overnight in a warm place.
 (Be sure to replenish your starter by adding 1/2 cup all-purpose flour and 1/2 cup water; let stand in a warm place for several hours or until bubbly; then refrigerate.)

 - Turn batter out onto a surface that has been sprinkled with 1 cup flour, mix by hand to make a soft dough.